hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Generic Use Case resource profiles are defined as open, i.e. allowing additional elements and rules which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.

-##### Data Type Profiling Approach
-TBD
-Data type are definition, noting that Identifiers are also expected to include the well formed requirements.

 ### Maturity Levels
 These levels used for HL7 AU FHIR Implementation Guides are associated with the [FHIR Maturity Model](http://hl7.org/fhir/R4/versions.html#maturity) and adjusted for local use.